CoreDumped-ETSISI/door_brain/README.md

  - "logs": To listen the doors and save their messages as logs in a database
  - "manager": Which will be use to send message in broadcast
- - Each door have his own topic to send a message.
+ - Each door have his own topic to send a message to the door brain.

 To try the MQTT communication, is needed to tell the Brain to which brokers will send and listen messages.
 First, run the server with `python3 manage.py runserver`.
 Then, open the admin interface to create a new `Broker` instance with the ip `127.0.0.1`, `1883` as port and 'logs listener' as duty.